tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

-- Updated: 231016, htacces1 fore secure site:)
+- Updated: 231016, htacces1 for a secure site:)
 - Updated: 231012, if you only want some useragents.
 '-Updated: 231011, htaccess1, delateed a post not needed anymore!
 - Updated: 231010, maybe list some more funktion, if needed:)